soonh1/ProductApp/README.md

-# ProductApp- ASP.NET Core MVC
+# ProductApp - ASP.NET Core MVC

 #### What is the MVC pattern?